 11. A thousand kilometres of trails wind their way through Banff National Park’s wild backcountry areas.
 Get off the beaten track to experience life on the trail, where you can link together backcountry campgrounds, and hike for days.
 Check out 9 Bucket List Hikes in Banff National Park or Backpacking Banff: A Fall Trip On The Skoki Loop for more backcountry ideas.

-12. Drive the Bow Valley Parkway (mind seasonal closures) or the Lake Minnewanka Loop for a solid chance of seeing some local inhabitants, such as elk, bears and bighorn sheep.
+12. Drive the Bow Valley Parkway (keep in mind seasonal closures) or the Lake Minnewanka Loop for a solid chance of seeing some local inhabitants, such as elk, bears and bighorn sheep.
 Check out Wildlife of Banff National Park for more inspiration.

-Consider joining a local company, such as Discover Banff Tours or Banff Adventures, that offers a wildlife watching tour.
-Remember: Do not stop your vehicle.
+Consider joining a local company, such as Discover Banff Tours or Banff Adventures, that offers wildlife watching tours.
+Remember: do not stop your vehicle.
 Simply slow down, and always keep a good viewing distance.

 BIRD’S EYE VIEW – THE EASY WAY

 13. Climbing a peak certainly has its rewards, but it’s not always a feasible means of getting up high.
-Get those lofty mountaineers’ views with the help of the The Banff Gondola, The Lake Louise Sightseeing Lift, Gondola & Interpretive Centre, the Sightseeing Chair at Mount Norquay or gondola access to Sunshine Meadows.
+Get those lofty mountaineers’ views with the help of the Banff Gondola, the Lake Louise Summer Gondola, the Sightseeing Chair at Mount Norquay or gondola access to Sunshine Meadows.

 QUINTESSENTIAL MOUNTAIN LIFE